 The conference itself is thus an experiment with different temporalities and medialities of research exchange.
 As a practical benefit, this format guarantees that the experience will be free of Zoom fatigue, timezone difficulties, travel expenses, and visa headaches.
 More generatively, it may also afford slower thinking, richer aesthetic possibilities, more diverse forms of circulation, and perhaps even some amount of delight.
 The conference format itself is part of the DIY experiment.

-Prospective participants will submit approximately 300-500 word pitches to lowcarbonmethods@gmail.com by April 15th, describing their proposed topic and format.
+Prospective participants will submit approximately 300-500 word pitches to lowcarbonmethods@gmail.com by April 20th, describing their proposed topic and format.
 These submissions will be juried, with conference acceptance determined through a combined assessment of potential analytic merit, aesthetics, and the viability of the project plan.

-15 April, 2023: Pitches Due
+20 April, 2026: Pitches Due

-15 Sept, 2023: Zines Mailed
+09 Sept, 2026: Zines Mailed

 The conference is free.
 There are no costs for registration, though we will have a restricted number of contributing participants.
+We regret that we cannot provide print copies to non-participants, and that teams with multiple participants will only receive a single copy of the zines in their conference stream.

 Submit pitches (300-500 words) to lowcarbonmethods@gmail.com

-Deadline: April 15, 2023
+Deadline: April 20, 2026

 All scholars with an interest in interdisciplinary methodologies, from grad students to senior faculty.